 You could almost crawl up this hill

-I was now, for the first time, wondering about Brierley’s guide book … he only mentioned the steep down hill towards the end of today’s session, but did not say much about these up hills!
-Or maybe it’s just that we had enough of walking up hill after yesterday … despite this, we were carried away with the stunning green rolling hills – what a sight!
+I was now, for the first time, having some doubts about Brierley’s guide book … he mentioned the steep downhill towards the end of today’s session, but did not say much about all these uphills!
+Or maybe it’s just that we had enough of walking all these uphills after yesterday.
+Despite this, we were carried away with the stunning green rolling hills – what a sight!

 Beautiful green hills in Galicia

-Turning right here to walk through Hospital de la Condesa – the village once boasted a pilgrim hospital (hence its name)
+We were turning right here to walk through Hospital de la Condesa – a village that once boasted a pilgrim hospital (hence its name)

-After we walked through Hospital de la Condesa, a couple of chickens crossed our path.
+After we walked through Hospital de la Condesa, a couple of chickens crossed the road.
 Yesterday, we encountered cows, today it was chickens – a bit less intimidating than those cows.

 Beware: Chickens in the road!

-It was starting to change into a beautiful walk … far from traffic, field walking, quiet and the sun was now getting a little bit warmer.
+It changed into a beautiful walk … far from traffic, dirt tracks, quiet and the sun was also now getting a little bit warmer.

 Quiet dirt roads with magnificent views around every corner

 Time for a funny story:

 We walked through a couple of typical Galician villages and almost saw not a single person … that was until we reached Fonfria.
-In front of us were an old lady busy getting her cows into their stables.
+In front of us were an old lady busy getting her cows into their sheds.

 When she saw us, she was waving and speaking in Spanish to us.
 At first, we tried to tell her that we don’t understand Spanish, but she just showed with her little hands that we must wait.
 She ran off to her house and was back within a minute with freshly baked pancakes in the one hand and cinnamon sugar in the other.
 Now, it is true that I’m crazy about pancakes (even more so on a cold day).
 On the other hand, Berto is not that fond of pancakes and not always willing to eat anything ‘on the street’ that was made by someone else.
 But this little old lady was determined – she almost put the pancake herself in our mouths!
 I was slightly amused, but ate the pancake with a big smile.